yuskara/react-test/README.md

 ## React Test

-Rebuild the following application:
+The test is to rebuild the following application:

 http://hyf-react-test.herokuapp.com/

 ### How to start

-1. Make a `fork` of the original repository
+1. Make a `fork` of this repository
 2. `Clone` the fork to your local machine
-3. Navigate to the folder `test` and execute `npm install`
+3. Navigate to the folder `react-test` on your machine and execute `npm install`
 4. Get started with building!

 ### The requirements